 With the bottom still open, slide the hanger into the clothespin bag up through the body of the clothespin holder through the hole left in the top.
 Then simply pull the bottom edge back up through the hole, stitch it closed, and push in back in.

 Whew!
-You're done!
+You’re done!
 Now stuff that brand new DIY peg holder with pretty new clothespins:

-By using indoor/outdoor fabric, this clothespin bag can definitely be kept outside as an outdoor clothespin bag, but it’s also pretty enough to hang on a hook in a laundry room to keep it bug-free until laundry day.
+By using indoor/outdoor fabric, this DIY clothespin bag can definitely be kept outside as an outdoor clothespin bag, but it’s also pretty enough to hang on a hook in a laundry room to keep it bug-free until laundry day.

 I’m thrilled with my new DIY fabric clothespin holder.
 Living lakeside, it can be pretty windy some days, which totally messes with my hair but, combined with a gloriously sunny day, dries my laundry in a snap so I can’t complain.
 I hope you found this tutorial for how to sew a DIY clothespin bag handy – happy sewing!